python/cpython/Doc/library/exceptions.rst

    Most built-in exceptions are implemented in C for efficiency, see:
    :source:`Objects/exceptions.c`.
 Some have custom memory layouts which makes it impossible to create a subclass that inherits from multiple exception types.
-Memory layout of a type is an implementation detail and might change between Python versions, leading to new conflicts in the future.
+The memory layout of a type is an implementation detail and might change between Python versions, leading to new conflicts in the future.
 Therefore, it's recommended to avoid subclassing multiple exception types altogether.